agoryuno/truth_tables/README.md

 It takes a list of statements as its only argument and returns True if all statements are equivalent for all combinations of their boolean values, and False otherwise.

-Using for inspiration exercise 14 from section 1.4 of the "How To Prove It: A Structured Approach.
+Taking inspiration from exercise 14 from section 1.4 of the "How To Prove It: A Structured Approach.
 Second Edition" book by Daniel Velleman:

 a) are `((A ∨ B) ⊖ C)` and `((A ⊖ C) ⊖ (B \ A))` equivalent: